A/N: Don't miss the announcement at the end of this, or Santa will be angry! –grin-

 "Well… don't I?"
 Robin grinned.
 "Come on… I've changed my mind, I want you to fuck me, because I'm getting a bit bored here…"

 Robin laughed as Slade growled and attacked, but the laughter soon turned to moans.
-Robin would have nothing to do with celibacy ever again, if he had any say in the matter, but it sure made him so much more sensitive.
-Slade's rough hands pried his legs apart and the man leered down at him.
+He would have nothing to do with celibacy ever again, if he had any say in the matter, but it sure made him so much more sensitive.
+Slade's rough fingers pried his legs apart and the man leered down at him.

 "I know what you want, but you'll have to beg for it…" he said.